aibunny/dbt_4_superset/README.md

 ### Push descriptions

-Push model and column descriptions from your dbt docs to Superset as plain text so that they could be viewed in Superset when creating charts.
+Push model and column descriptions and labels from your dbt docs to Superset as plain text so that they could be viewed in Superset when creating charts.

 **N.B.**: